RickRinewalt/pipeline/README.md

     ![image](https://github.com/cgbarlow/pipeline/blob/main/netlify.png)

 13. Select **GitHub** and enter your repo.
-14. Once Netlify is asetup, whenever you commit/sync to this repo in your Codespace, this will trigger a build in Netlify.
+14. Once Netlify is setup, whenever you commit/sync to this repo in your Codespace, this will trigger a build in Netlify.
 15. If you have the same experience as me, you may experience some build errors in Netlify.
 I managed to fix this by pasting in the error messages back into Roo and we worked through the problem until the build process is successful.